amsmith41/GitHubActions/README.md

 1.)
 Automate the assignment of issues to a team member.
 2.)
 Run automated test cases for code merged into the main branch.
 3.)
-(Optional for extra credit) Deploy a web application to Docker Hub.
+(Optional) Deploy a web application to Docker Hub.

 Task 1: Automate Issue Assignment:
 Create a GitHub Actions workflow to automatically assign any new issue created in your repository to a specific team member.